palantir/tslint/.github/ISSUE_TEMPLATE.md

 ### Bug Report

+:warning: __TSLint is deprecated.__
+Please use [ESLint](https://eslint.org) with [typescript-eslint](https://typescript-eslint.io) instead.

-_Note: TSLint is now deprecated in favor of ESLint.
-Bug reports which deal with security vulnerabilities, TypeScript compatibility, or ESLint migration workflows may be considered; other requests are likely to be declined.
+_Bug reports which deal with security vulnerabilities, TypeScript compatibility, or ESLint migration workflows may be considered; other requests are likely to be declined.
 See [the roadmap](https://github.com/palantir/tslint/issues/4534) for more details._

 - __TSLint version__:
 - __TypeScript version__: